Whinarn/UnityMeshSimplifier/README.md

 Because of the fact that this project is entirely in C# it *should* work on all platforms that Unity officially supports, as well as both in the editor and at runtime in builds.

+## Up for adoption

+Hello there!
+Are you interested in mesh simplification and would like to take this package further?

+I'm currently looking for someone to take over this repository since I feel like I'm not the right person to do it, nor do I have enough time to spend on it.
+Or if you'd just like to be a maintainer.
+Preferably someone with a better knowledge and interest in mesh simplification.

+If you think that's you or your organization, please open up an issue to start a discussion.

 ## Compatibility

 Because this project is now using Unity packages, you should use a Unity version from 2018.1 and beyond.